CatalogueOfLife/coldp/docs/publishing-guide.md

 This works in 99.99% of names, but can lead to unexpected results in rare, special cases.
 The following example therefore focus on how to provide names as proper parsed names already, so there is no need to further interpret them.

+In addition to parsed names, the authorship can also be broken down into individual parts, i.e. authors including even identifiers for individual authors.
+See the [parsed authorship examples](#parsedAuthorships) below for more details.

 ### Binomials
 A regular species name like should be given as: